Ellpeck/ObsidianCustomFrames/README.md

 # Obsidian Custom Frames
-An Obsidian plugin that allows adding iframes with custom styling as editor tabs
+An Obsidian plugin that allows adding iframes with custom styling as editor tabs.
+Also comes with presets for Google Keep, Bring and more.

 ![A screenshot of the Obsidian Custom Frames plugin in action](screenshot.png)